Mike Babcock: College athletics (2020–2022)

 On July 29, 2020, the University of Vermont announced that Babcock would be joining the school's Catamounts ice hockey team as an unpaid assistant coach under head coach Todd Woodcroft.
 On February 20, 2021, the University of Saskatchewan Huskies announced that Babcock would become the coach of the men's ice hockey team for two seasons starting May 2021 on a volunteer basis.
-Babcock took the opportunity to coach in his hometown in large part for the chance to coach alongside his son, Michael Jr, who was pursuing a degree at the U of S and joined Mike on the bench as an assistant coach.
+Babcock took the opportunity to coach in his hometown in large part for the chance to coach alongside his son, Michael Jr, who was pursuing a degree at the university, and joined Michael Jr on the bench as an assistant coach.
 Despite accepting a position with Saskatchewan, Babcock remained with Vermont until the end of the 2020–21 season.

 Babcock opted to resign after one season with the Huskies on August 25, 2022, stating that he wanted to provide an opportunity for a bigger role for the team's assistant coaches.
 The team had posted a 14–9 record under Babcock.
 The following day, Babcock announced that he was retiring from coaching.

 Columbus Blue Jackets (2023)

 On July 1, 2023, Babcock was named the head coach of the Columbus Blue Jackets, his first NHL position since 2019, signing a two-year, $8 million contract to become the highest paid coach in team history.
-On September 12, ten weeks after being named head coach, allegations of improper behavior surfaced on the Spittin' Chiclets podcast, with reports that Babcock had ordered players to show him their cellphone photos as part of a character-building exercise.
-In response to the reports, the NHL and NHLPA both opened investigations into Babcock's behavior.
+On September 12, 10 weeks after being named head coach, allegations of improper behaviour surfaced on the Spittin' Chiclets podcast, with reports Babcock had ordered players to show him their cell phone photos as part of a character-building exercise.
+In response to the reports, the NHL and NHLPA both opened investigations into Babcock's behaviour.
 Initial investigations did not find any reports of wrongdoing or discomfort from the players, including general manager Jarmo Kekäläinen, whose photos Babcock had also asked to see.
-However, as the investigations progressed, it was learned that several players, especially younger members of the roster, were uncomfortable with Babcock's behavior.
-Shortly after both investigations concluded, the parties contacted the Blue Jackets with their findings, at which point the team determined that there was no scenario for Babcock to stay on.
+However, as the investigations progressed, it was learned that several players, especially younger members of the roster, were uncomfortable with Babcock's behaviour.
+Shortly after both investigations concluded, the parties contacted the Blue Jackets with their findings, at which point the team determined there was no scenario for Babcock to stay on.
 After two days of contract settlement negotiations, Babcock announced his resignation as head coach on September 17, before the start of the team's training camp.
-The team subsequently apologized to their players for hiring Babcock amid fan criticism of the decision, given previous revelations regarding Babcock's perceived toxic coaching methodologies and interactions in both Detroit and Toronto.
+The team subsequently apologized to their players for hiring Babcock amid fan criticism, given previous revelations regarding Babcock's perceived toxic coaching methodologies and interactions in both Detroit and Toronto.

+Edmonton Oilers (2026–present)

+In early June 2026, reports emerged that the Edmonton Oilers were interested in hiring Babcock after firing Kris Knoblauch the prior month.
+This interest, and Babcock's controversial departure from Columbus three years prior, initiated an NHL investigation into his prior conduct; Babcock was subsequently cleared to coach again on June 18.
+On June 23, Babcock was officially named head coach of the Oilers.